natthasath/docker-traggo/README.md

-# docker-traggo
-Traggo is a tag-based time tracking tool.
-In Traggo there are no tasks, only tagged time spans.

 # 🎉 Docker Traggo

 Traggo is a tag-based time tracking tool.
 In Traggo there are no tasks, only tagged time spans.